UnrealMultiple/TShockPlugin/Chameleon/README.en.md

-# Chameleon login before entering the service
+# Chameleon logged in before taking the clothes.

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Mistzzt, liver Emperor Xien fixed 1449
+- Author: mistzzt, Gan Di Xi 'en Repair 1449
 - - 出处: [github](https://github.com/mistzzt/Chameleon)
-- Players who enter the service for the first time will get a prompt, and ask them to withdraw and log in again
+- Players who take the service for the first time will be prompted and asked to log out and log in again.
-- After entering the service next time, they will ask them to enter the password.
-The password entered this input will be saved, which is equivalent
+- They will be asked to enter a password after the next service, and the password entered this time will be saved, which is equivalent to the player's own user password (equivalent to registration).
-- After that, if the player changes the device (or uuid), or those who are repeated to enter the game, they will ask them to enter the user password again
+- After that, if the player changes the device (or UUID), or someone with the same name enters the game, they will be asked to enter the user password again.
 ## Update log

 ```